I Was Meant For This

 What I’m performing at that moment is always my favorite.
 But Balanchine’s Symphony in C signifies why I dance with NYCB.
 It was one of the first corps pieces I did.
 I danced it for over 20 years and it was always challenging.
 I’d seen Suzanne Farrell dance it.
 Mr. Balanchine would say, “Don’t try to be someone else.
 That’s death.”
 I was 16 and had two rehearsals.
 I remember being nervous and Mr. B said, “No, dear.
 You don’t have to worry.”
 I knew that if he wanted to put me out there I shouldn’t be nervous.
 Afterwards he told me to lean more off pointe in the finale.

-Symphony in C is like a Balanchine class—dancing fast, the turns, and tendus.
+is like a Balanchine class—dancing fast, the turns, and tendus.
 Mr. B used to say, “This is what keeps my dancers in shape.”
 In the finale, everything is pushed technically.
 You’re out there with other principals, soloists, and corps.
 It’s like being in a perfect world.

 Eventually I found ways to take more chances.
 I could lift my arms to a high fifth and then slowly place my hand on my partner’s shoulder instead of grabbing him.
 In the finale I could push to add three turns.

 Now I teach the last movement to students at SAB.
 Coaching it is about helping them move quicker and be more turned out.
 I can help, but it’s more about repetition.
 Mr. B said you don’t need a coach.
 It’s all in the steps.